BroadbandForum/obbaa/docs/architecture/index.md

 representation of the AN is exposed through each of the interfaces using access control to restrict access to parts of the AN.

-While most northbound interfaces used by OB-BAA are standardized, several interfaces (e.g., Data Lake, M<sub>fc_relay</sub>) are used that haven't been standardized or are in the process of standardization.
+While most northbound interfaces used by OB-BAA are standardized, several interfaces (e.g., M<sub>fc_L2-3</sub>) are used that haven't been standardized or are in the process of standardization.

 <p align="center">
  <img width="800px" height="500px" src="{{site.url}}/architecture/system_interfaces.png">